Tuesday, December 27, 2011

 Tuesday, December 13, 2011

-Hashlichim-A New Person
+Hashlichim - A New Person

 Hashlichim (translated as the messengers) are a relatively unknown band, but I'm pretty sure I'll soon hear a lot more about them.
 Their whole "you can do anything!" attitude is a bit too sugary for me, but it's cool that they're using their music to spread their positive message.
-And it's a pretty good song, too.
+And it's a pretty great song, too.

 It's happening, it's growing tendons